cy384/ssheven/README.md

 Uses Retro68 and cmake.

 Requires mbedtls and libssh2, see my (cy384's) ports of those libraries for details.
+Note that you need to make/install them for both platforms if you want to build for both platforms.

 * `mkdir build && cd build`
 * `cmake .. -DCMAKE_TOOLCHAIN_FILE=/your/path/to/Retro68-build/toolchain/powerpc-apple-macos/cmake/retroppc.toolchain.cmake` or `cmake .. -DCMAKE_TOOLCHAIN_FILE=/your/path/to/Retro68-build/toolchain/m68k-apple-macos/cmake/retro68.toolchain.cmake`